davey108/SWE-437-Quotes-Server/Search Keyword  User Story.md

 # Technical implementation Plan
-The user will begin by opening the Quotes Application and is then presented with the main menu. they will be presented with the option to search by keyword which will allow them to type a Authors First name. this will find the quote based on that keyword and return that quote/quotes to the user on the screen.
+The user will begin by opening the Quotes Application and is then presented with the main menu.
+They will be presented with the option to search by keyword which will allow them to type a category they want to search by.
+This will find the quote based on that keyword and return that quote/quotes to the user on the screen.

 # First user story
 As a user I will be presented with a list of keywords I can look for quotes in the quotes application by inputting my search keywords.